CTXz/X9C-Notes/README.md

 ![](Arduino.png)

-Altough the X9C series potentiometers can only output a maximum of 4.4mA on the wiper pin, it won't hurt adding a current limiting resistor before the LED.
+Altough the X9C series potentiometers can only output a maximum of 4.4mA on the wiper pin, it doesn't hurt adding a current limiting resistor before the LED.

 <!-- omit in toc -->
 [Main.ino](Arduino/Main.ino)